cicerothoma/talent-ql-assessment/README.md

 ## Usage

-* Clone the repo using ```git clone https://github.com/cicerothoma/talent-ql-assessment.git``` [ This is the `https` url version, you can also opt for the Git version.
-The ```username``` variable in the clone URL is your bitbucket username which is automatically attached when you click the clone button ]
+* Clone the repo using ```git clone https://github.com/cicerothoma/talent-ql-assessment.git```
 * Download and Install Node on your machine if you don't have it install
 * Ensure Node version is set to 14.16.0 and npm set to 6.14.11
 * Run ```npm install``` to install all dependencies